franfran20/on_chain_dynamic_updatable_nfts/README.md

 # NOTICE
 I understand that its a tedious process to go through this process of interaction on etherscan rinkeby.Thats why i'll work on a marketplace and mint site in the future and make it easy to interact with. thanks!
+Oh and on mainnet it's quite expensive but polygon mainnet is quite cheap!